“How do I keep their attention?”

 1. USE A SPECIAL INSTRUMENT that’s reserved JUST for getting their attention.

 Choose your weapon: A small xylophone.
 A train whistle.
 A harmonica.
 A triangle.
+A wooden frog.
 A slide whistle….Whichever you choose, introduce this special instrument as an ice-breaker when you’re first meeting your group.

 Describe your instrument.
 Tell them where you got it.
 Tell them why you like the sound.
 Ask them what it reminds them of.
 Make a big deal about how special it is for you, and let them know that once you get to know who you can “trust to be gentle with it”, THEY will be allowed to use it.